 -Playwrights may submit more than one script, but each script must be accompanied by a separate entry fee and entry form.

--Entries must be received by the Competition no later than midnight, March 29, 2019 Pacific Standard Time (PST).
+-Entries must be received by the Competition no later than 9PM, May 31, 2024 Pacific Time (PT).

 -The Competition is open to writers of any nationality BUT all entries must be written in English.

 -The script must be original.
-Adaptations of other works will not be accepted with two exceptions: 1) adaptation of works that are in the public domain will be accepted; for instance, a contemporary adaptation of a classic Greek tragedy; 2) adaptation of works to which the author holds sole copyright will be accepted; for instance, a short story written by the author at an earlier time.
+Adaptations of other works will not be accepted with two exceptions: 1) adaptation of works that are in the public domain will be accepted; for instance, a contemporary adaptation of a classic Greek tragedy; 2) adaptation of works to which the author holds sole copyright will be accepted; for instance, a short story written by the author.